 Clearly brands all over the world are embracing Social Media Marketing.
 But, many companies don’t understand how to identify and enforce standards, practices and social media platforms for new and existing employees.
-Here are some background items to weigh coupled with a Social Media Policy outline at the bottom.
+Here are some background items to weigh coupled with a Social Media Policy outline.

 1) Social Media Policy will vary widely depending on the size of the company; smaller companies typically are more flexible, as they are more concerned with broad brand awareness, presence, engagement and not so focused on identifying a strict Social Media Policy.